MustafaAlqadi97/MustafaAlqadi97/README.md

-- 🔭 I'm a software developer in Cairo, Egypt
+- 🔭 I'm a software developer in Cairo, Egypt.
 I'm a web developer who is passionate about creating technology .
 Some technologies I enjoy working with include Javascript , Bootstrap , CSS and Html .

 <h1 align="center">Hi 👋, I'm Mustafa Alqadi</h1>